bmaunde/guidelines/erp-magento-integration-guide.md

 Regardless of the choice inbound processing API - whether a Single Ingest API or Multiple Object-Specific APIs - the following inbound data or requests should be supported:

  1. Order processing API
 	 This is required to recieve and process orders sent from Magento.
 This API should return a response as well.
-For more information on the expected
+For more information, refer to the API Data reference